TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

 On-chain and off-chain access with TezID
 ----------------------------------------

-In some situations, it is important to be able to identify addresses that meet the Verify criteria without revealing the data.
+The solution offered by TezID and Altme now provides the developer of a Web3 application on Tezos with this "turnkey" solution.
+The Verifier therefore becomes an off and on chain module providing the Web3 developer with an access point through APIs and entry points on a dedicated smart contract.

+It allows the implementation in a few minutes of complex use cases such as multi-criteria onboarding (age group x location x KYC, etc.) while respecting user privacy.

-For this, it is possible to access on-chain and off-chain the addresses status through TezID. https://blog.tezid.net/tezid-9d82efbba006
+It is possible to access on-chain and off-chain the addresses status through TezID. https://blog.tezid.net/tezid-9d82efbba006

 At it’s core TezID is a Smart Contract with registered addresses and verified proofs for each address.